 Step 2: Sear the chicken

-Heat a little oil in a pan or pot over medium-high heat.
+In a pot over medium-high heat, add a little oil.
 Place the chicken skin-side down and don't move it until the skin turns golden brown and lifts easily from the pan.

 Flip the chicken and brown the other side for about half that time.
-You're just browning the chicken here - it doesn't need to be fully cooked yet.
+It doesn't need to be fully cooked yet.
 Transfer to a plate.

 Step 3: Sauté the aromatics

-Then, add 8 garlic cloves (crushed or smashed) and 1 medium onion (finely chopped) and cook until everything softens.
+Then, add 8 garlic cloves (smashed) and 1 medium onion (finely chopped) and cook until everything softens.

 Step 4: Combine ingredients